 Sam Nicholson might be newly arrived in the U.S., but he's already catching on to the lingo.

-“It’s important as a football player — or as a soccer player, sorry — I think it’s important that you feel welcome, you feel wanted,” the Scot said.
-“And once you get a good vibe, you should go ahead with it.”
+"It's important as a football player — or as a soccer player, sorry — I think it's important that you feel welcome, you feel wanted," he said.
+"And once you get a good vibe, you should go ahead with it."

-The Scottish winger experienced all of those emotions when visiting Minnesota United FC back in late May.
-And as of Monday, the 22-year-old is officially a Loon.
+The Scottish winger experienced all of those emotions when visiting Minnesota United FC in late May.
+And, as of Monday, the 22 year old is officially a Loon.

-The 5-9, 157-pound Nicholson is the first of likely several new additions this transfer window as United aims to bolster its depth.
-His probable first action will be in the friendly against Mexican club Atlas on Saturday at TCF Bank Stadium.
+The 5-9, 157-pound Nicholson is the first of likely several additions during this transfer window as United aims to bolster its depth.
+He probably will play in the friendly against Mexican club Atlas on Saturday at TCF Bank Stadium.

 Nicholson is a product of Scottish top-division team Heart of Midlothian F.C.'s youth academy.

 • Gophers senior defensive tackle Steven Richardson was named to the preseason watch list for the Bednarik Award, presented to the college defensive player of the year.
 Teammate Rodney Smith, a junior running back, was named to the watch list for the Maxwell Award, given to the college player of the year.

 • Kenny Coakley (138) of Phoenix and two state golfers — Jacques Wilson (140) of Victoria and Taylor Sundbom (141) of Duluth — qualified for the U.S. Amateur in sectional qualifying at Dakotah Ridge Golf Course in Morton, Minn.